Skip to main content

 Powell torments John and Pearl until Pearl confesses that the money is hidden in the doll, but John and Pearl make an escape and flee down the river in a small raft.
 They are eventually found by an elderly woman named Rachel Cooper whose home has become a refuge for orphaned children.
 Rachel takes both of them in and keeps them safe for a time, but Powell eventually closes in on John and Pearl.
 He attempts to invade Rachel’s safehouse in the middle of the night, but Rachel holds her ground.
 Powell is in time brought to justice, and John and Pearl are finally free to live their lives in peace.

 The film has been described as a fairy-tale set in the real world, and even in the film’s darkest moments, there is a sense of magic to the film.
-Arguably the film’s most iconic sequence has John and Pearl drifting down the river after escaping from Powell, and it’s here that the film’s blending of childlike innocence with the realities of a dark and unforgiving world.
+Arguably the film’s most iconic sequence has John and Pearl drifting down the river after escaping from Powell, and it’s here that you see the film’s blending of childlike innocence with the realities of a dark and unforgiving world.
 You’ll get these really haunting shots that have small creatures like frogs or dragonflies really close to the camera, magnifying their size relative to the raft far out in the river and creating this distorted landscape that feels caught halfway between a dream and a nightmare.
 (This becomes a theme within the film’s cinematography, which constantly likens both John and Pearl to rabbits or birds or some small helpless thing in a world that is large and full of predators.)
 And so the film creates this really fascinating meeting ground that displays the terror of this situation while still coloring it with a childlike sense of wonder.

 The film’s tone and subject matter don’t type it as what we often think of as a “children’s film,” yet this film really captures a specific facet of what it means to be a small thing in a world that is frightening, both because of the monsters that live there and the adults who fail to protect them from the monsters.